 On paper, we're a wealth management firm.
-In reality, we're equal parts creative lab, brain trust, and outspoken critics of the financial industry.
-But, what we really are is a team of razorsharp, innovative, collaborative, and creative thinkers with seasoned financial expertise, a renegade spirit, and zero commitment issues.
+But, in reality, we're equal parts creative collective, skilled advisors, and outspoken critics of the financial industry.

-What we do is provide opportunities for people to use what they have to get where they most want to go-and tap not just their potential for wealth, but their potential for living.
+What we do is provide opportunities for business professionals and high-net-worth investors to get where they most want to go-and tap not just their potential for wealth, but their potential for living.

 For our clients, we do it in the form of thoughtful, considered, bespoke Private Wealth Design.
 For our team, we do it by providing opportunities for education, growth, and collaboration, so that they can become not just skilled advisors, but keener thinkers, creative problem solvers, and better humans.